HelloFresh Toronto: What It’s Like, How It Works, and What Locals Say

 Toronto Favourites: What Locals Are Actually Ordering

-To get a better sense of how HelloFresh fits into everyday life in Toronto, we looked at dozens of local reviews and spoke with a handful of users living across the city.
-From these interviews and comments, some clear patterns started to emerge around what people actually order — and why.
+Toronto customers gravitate toward fast weeknight meals, homestyle comfort food, globally inspired recipes, and vegetarian picks they can stretch.
+We looked at dozens of local reviews and spoke with a handful of users living across the city, and from those interviews and comments, some clear patterns emerged around what people actually order, and why.

 Here’s what Toronto customers tend to pick the most: